savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 ## Do you have a library?

 Library does not guaranty that team members will read the books from it, but it should be available if they want to start.
-When people can talk use the same terminology and with the similar background of knowledge it makes discussion more productive.
+When people can talk using the same terminology and with the similar background of knowledge it makes discussion more productive.

 ## Do you stick to the "Boy Scout Rule"?